pravinmj-cs/100-days-of-pygo/README.md

 ## 100 day python challenge
 A program from udemy created by [Dr. Angela Yu](https://www.udemy.com/user/4b4368a3-b5c8-4529-aa65-2056ec31f37e/) of London App Brewery has gotten me interested and invested in learning like this.
 I wish I had learned like this when I started.
-Its a fun walkthrough path from Basic->Intermediate->Advanced.
-If you are an intermediate programmer.
-You can start anywhere from 12-15as OOP exercises starts from 16
+Better late than never

 |No|Name|Python|Go|
 |-----|----|-----|---|